Notice of Privacy Practices

 To Avert a Serious Threat to Health and Safety

 We may use and disclose health information about you when necessary to prevent a serious threat to your health and safety or the health and safety of the public or another person.
-Any disclosure, however, would only be to someone able to help prevent that threat.
+Any disclosure would only be to someone able to help prevent that threat.

 We may disclose health information to a coroner or medical examiner.
 This may be necessary, for example, to identify a deceased person or to determine the cause of death.
-We may also disclose medical information about patients of UHS to funeral directors as necessary to carry out their duties.
+We may also disclose medical information about patients of University Health Services to funeral directors as necessary to carry out their duties.

 Public Health Risks